Mike Smith (Dave Clark Five): Compositions

-Many of the seventeen (17) Top-40 U.S. hits for the Dave Clark Five (DC5) were written by Mike Smith and Dave Clark, including "Glad All Over" (No. 6), "Bits and Pieces" (No. 4), "Can’t You See That’s She Mine" (No. 4), "Come Home" (No. 14), "Try Too Hard" (No. 12), and "Please Tell Me Why" (No. 28).
-The DC5 also had the hits "Do You Love Me" (No. 11), "Because" (No. 3), "Reelin’ and Rockin'" (No. 23), "Catch Us If You Can" (No. 4, by Clark & Lenny Davidson), "I Like It Like That" (No. 7), "You Got What It Takes" (No. 7) and "Any Way You Want It" (No. 14). ("Over and Over", previously listed herein as composed by Smith and Clark, was actually written and recorded by Bobby Day.
-Day's version entered the Billboard Top 100 in 1958 – the B-side to "Rockin' Robin").
+Many of the seventeen (17) Top-40 U.S. hits for the Dave Clark Five (DC5) were written by Mike Smith and Dave Clark, including "Glad All Over" (No. 6), "Bits and Pieces" (No. 4), "Can't You See That's She Mine" (No. 4), "Come Home" (No. 14), "Try Too Hard" (No. 12), and "Please Tell Me Why" (No. 28).
 Mike Smith and Clark also co-wrote and performed "Having A Wild Weekend" from the movie Catch Us If You Can, renamed Having a Wild Weekend for its U.S.premiere.
 They sold more than 100 million records, sold out five consecutive world tours and six in the U.S. including 12 consecutive shows at Carnegie Hall, and made a record-setting 18 appearances on The Ed Sullivan Show (New York City).

-When the DC5 disbanded, Smith first collaborated with singer Mike D’Abo, former lead singer of Manfred Mann.
+When the DC5 disbanded, Smith first collaborated with singer Mike d'Abo, former lead singer of Manfred Mann.
 They made one self-titled album, which has recently been reissued by Sony in Japan.
 Andrew Lloyd Webber and Tim Rice recruited Mike Smith to sing on the recording of their Evita before it ever hit the stage, earning him another gold record.
 Smith also produced recordings for Shirley Bassey and four gold albums for one of Europe's top male vocalists, Michael Ball.